sourabhparsekar/camunda-masala-noodles/README.md

 # Cook Veg Masala Noodles using Camunda Workflow

 This standalone process application is an example using [Camunda Workflow](https://camunda.com/) & [Springboot](https://spring.io/projects/spring-boot).
-As for the use case, we will try to _cook veg masala instant noodles_ else order from our favourite restaurant if we fail.
+As for the use case, we will try to _cook veg masala instant noodles_ else order from our favorite restaurant if we fail.

 _**Note:** You may see that some cooking steps may not be intuitive, but they are added to make use of features of camunda._